lescpsn/kb/README.md

 ```
 $ kb

-An encrypted key, value store for saving and loading secrets.
+An key, value store for saving and loading secrets in keybase.

 Usage:
   kb COMMAND